karlkoorna/tweaky/README.md

 The `Toggle` section defines console commands to be executed on toggle.
 Before execution:
 1. `{0}` will be replaced with the full path of the current directory.
-2. Environmental variable `TWEAKY` with value `0` or `1` indicating new state will be added to the child process.
+2. Environmental variable `TWEAKY` with value `0` or `1` indicating new state will be set for the started process.

 ```ini
 [Toggle]